-Forex is a high risk market.
+Forex is a high-risk market.
 It is not cleared and has always a controversy that forex trading in India is legal or not.
-If you really interested in opening a Forex account in India, make sure that you really understand the terms and the overall regulation.
+If you are really interested in opening a Forex account in India, make sure that you really understand the terms and the overall regulation.

 It has been observed that overseas foreign exchange trading has been introduced on a number of internet /electronic trading portals luring the residents with offers of guaranteed high returns based on such forex trading…any person resident in India collecting and effecting / remitting such payments directly /indirectly outside India would make himself/ herself liable to be proceeded against with for contravention of the Foreign Exchange Management Act (FEMA), 1999.